cemvarol/AZ-304-Labs/Lab-03/Lab-03.md

           > **Note:** If your host, **Migrator** does not appear, refresh the page and reach to this level again.

    3. **Target Settings**
-         - This Automatically chooses the existing subscription and checks if you have available storage account at the location.
-Leave with the default setting.
+         - This will chooses the existing selected/default subscription and checks if you have a storage account and a Virtual Network at the location available.
+Leave with the default setting with default values.
 Click **Next**.
+            >Note: You already have a storage account and a VNet.
+If you had not, you woul have the chance to create on this form.

    4. **Replication Policy**
          - **Create new policy and associate**.
-(Leave default settings, ensure you assign a Name and set initial Replication as **Immediately**)
+(Leave default settings, ensure you assign a **Name** and set initial Replication as **Immediately**)
          - Name: Provide a name e.g: **Rep-Pol**
            - Copy Frequency
            - Recovery point retention in hours
            - App-Consistent snapshot frequency in hours
            - Initial Replication start time: **Immediately**
            - Click **Next** after completed

      5. **Review**
           * Click **Prepare**